In 2014, we accidentally launched the PESO Model©.

 And it was a week before Christmas.

 It’s hard.
-I wish I could do what lots of business leaders think we can do.
+I wish I could do what many business leaders think we can do.
 I’d be a lot richer if I could.
 So rich.
 Heck, we’d ALL be rich.

 Is What We Do Black Magic?

-A couple of years ago, I spoke at a Vistage meeting and one of the members told me he thought PR pros and SEO marketers were wizards.
+A few years ago, I spoke at a Vistage meeting, and one of the members told me he thought PR pros and SEO marketers were wizards.

 He said, “It’s all black magic, as far as I’m concerned.”

 Of course, that’s not true.
 We’re strategic planners, good communicators, and logical thinkers.
-Strategy, communication, and logic aren’t quick fixes, however.
+However, strategy, communication, and logic aren’t quick fixes.

-We’re in PR for the long haul, and if you find yourself in the position of having to correct some really wild assumptions, the best way to do that is to use the PESO Model itself and tie it to specific short-term goals that lead, eventually, to long-term outcomes.
+We’re in PR for the long haul, and if you find yourself having to correct some really wild assumptions, the best way to do that is to use the PESO Model itself and tie it to specific short-term goals that eventually lead to long-term outcomes.

-If you can demonstrate to a client, colleague, or boss that you have a clear path to follow to achieve their goals, they’re going to be a lot more likely to let you run with it.
+If you can demonstrate to a client, colleague, or boss that you have a clear path to achieving their goals, they will be much more likely to let you pursue them.

-I recently had to have a tough conversation with a client who has a massive dream, but completely unrealistic expectations.
+I recently had a tough conversation with a client who had a massive dream but completely unrealistic expectations.
 I thought long and hard about how to approach it—and finally settled on showing her how, even if we reached the goals she had set for the year, what it would do to her business operationally and why she wasn’t ready.

-We talked about how to get her there and what she’d need to do on her end.
-The annual unrealistic goals moved to a very doable, but aggressive, three-year plan.
-We could have gone back and told her we couldn’t achieve those goals and moved forward.
-That also probably would have eroded some trust and we’d have eventually parted ways.
+We discussed getting her there and what she’d need to do.
+The annual unrealistic goals moved to a very doable but aggressive three-year plan.
+We could have told her we couldn’t achieve those goals and moved forward.
+That probably eroded some trust, and we’d eventually parted ways.
 But now we’re all in on helping her reach her three-year plan.

 Lack of a Big Picture Understanding

-And now the moment you’ve all been waiting for…the last struggle we can face when trying to implement the PESO Model.
+And now is the moment you’ve all been waiting for…the last struggle we can face when implementing the PESO Model.

-It’s significantly different today than it was even five years ago.
-And highly specialized knowledge doesn’t cut it anymore.
-We talk a lot about artificial intelligence and how it will change the work that we do and what it means both for our careers and for the industry.
+It’s significantly different today than it was even five years ago, and highly specialized knowledge doesn’t cut it anymore.
+We talk a lot about artificial intelligence and how it will change the work that we do and what it means for our careers and for the industry.

 He said you should think about artificial intelligence as a symphony—and you are the conductor.

-This means you have to know everything about the PESO Model, how it works, and how to integrate all of the media types to create authority, credibility, reputation—and results.
+This means you must know everything about the PESO Model, how it works, and how to integrate all media types to create authority, credibility, reputation—and results.
 If you are going to be able to conduct your symphony of robots, you have to become a generalist in how it all works together.

-You won’t actually do the work (which, in some cases, is music to our ears), but you’ll have to know enough to be able to be strategic and smart…and to make sure your robots are doing the job they’re supposed to.
+You won’t do the work (which, in some cases, is music to our ears), but you’ll have to know enough to be strategic and smart…and to make sure your robots are doing the job they’re supposed to.

-If you don’t yet have the skillset to be able to do that, or if you don’t understand the big picture, now is the time to get there.
-The PESO Model is well suited for this industry shift and you still have time to get yourself there.
+If you don’t yet have the skillset to do that, or if you don’t understand the big picture, now is the time to get there.
+The PESO Model is well suited for this industry shift, and you still have time to get there.

 Get Your PESO Model Groove On